coachshea/vim-textobj-markdown/README.md

 =======

 Textobj-Markdown provides convenient mappings for moving between different levels of headers.
-Textobj-Markdown uderstand both styles of headers (i.e. #/## or
+Textobj-Markdown understand both styles of headers (i.e. #/## or
 ===/---).
 The plug and default mappings are shown below.

 ```vim